Overview

 Before you have your say:

-• please read the proposed standards and any supporting information
+• please read the proposed decisions and variations and any supporting information

 • review the list of survey questions to help you prepare your submission